Site icon Circuit Ideas for You

 Simple DC Over Voltage Protector Circuit

-A DC Overvoltage Protector circuit is designed to safeguard electronic devices or circuits from damage caused by excessive voltage levels in a DC power supply.
+The main aim of a DC Overvoltage Protector circuit is to protect circuits or electronic devices from harm caused on by high voltage levels in a DC power source.

 Circuit Working: